 Avoid drunks.
 If you have a problem with the idea of being left in the gutter, don’t count on me to be your designated driver.
 I will dump your drunk ass on the side of the road, drive home and sleep like a baby.
 Guilt does not factor into this equation.

 Plan well in advance.
 If my husband says he’s feeling queasy, I pack a bag and put it by the front door with my keys and a blanket just in case.
 If he ends up getting sick, I sleep outside in the truck.
 In retrospect, this might explain why he says I’m not a nurturer.

 The first step is admitting you have a problem.
 I choose to believe that drinking alcohol protects me from raw egg cooties, so I do tequila shots whenever I bake.
 I realize this strategy is flawed, but there’s little point in baking if you can’t lick the beaters.
-Plus, I get a nice little buzz going.
+Plus, I enjoy the buzz.

 An ounce of prevention is worth a gallon of hand sanitizer.
-If I had to choose one strategy with the biggest potential payoff it would be this: Do not have children.
+If I had to choose the one strategy with the biggest payoff for a barf-free lifestyle, it would be my decision not to have children.

 Don’t be stupid.
 Avoid roller coasters, raw chicken, small planes, deep sea fishing, unrefrigerated dairy products, spinning in circles, Royal Caribbean Cruise Lines and children’s birthday parties.

 Acknowledging my phobia is strangely liberating.
 When people discover this part of me, my other quirks seem a little less glaring.
 Sure, I have hermit-like tendencies and an inability to eat tomato soup without a grilled cheese sandwich, but that’s nothing compared with the decontamination process I undergo after a visit with my nephews.